Faraday Depolarization Study of a Radio Galaxy Using LOFAR Two-metre Sky Survey: Data Release 2: Methods

 \subsection{The priors}

 In qu-fitting, setting good starting assumptions (priors) for the model parameters is important because they help guide the fitting process in the right direction.
-The selection of these priors is often informed by the observed Faraday spectrum of the source \citep{Pirasthesis2024}.
-For example, when combining multiple models, the sum of the initial polarisation percentages \(p_0\) for all components must not exceed 1, and each initial polarization angle \(\psi_0\) is limited between 0 and 180 degrees for all the models considered in Table \ref{table:depolmodel}.
+The selection of these priors is often based on the observed Faraday spectrum of the source \citep{Pirasthesis2024}.
+For example, when combining multiple models, The total initial polarization fraction $\sum p_0$ across all astrophysical components must satisfy $\sum p_0 \leq 1$.
+The instrumental leakage term is excluded from this physical constraint, and each initial polarization angle \(\psi_0\) is limited between 0 and 180 degrees for all the models considered in Table \ref{table:depolmodel}.

 Specific constraints are applied based on the nature of the depolarization models:

 Instrumental polarization, which often appears near Faraday depth 0 ${\rm rad \ m^{-2}}$ in LOFAR polarization observations, also requires specific prior constraints.
 Instrumental polarization can manifest across a range of RM values because it arises from RM fluctuations caused by the ionosphere throughout the observation \citep{Mevius18}.
 The instrumental polarization leakage is modelled as a Faraday-thin or top-hat Faraday thick (Burn-slab) component with its Rotation Measure confined near zero ($-3 \, {\rm rad \ m^{-2}}$ to $1.5 \, {\rm rad \ m^{-2}}$ for Faraday thin and $-6 \, {\rm rad \ m^{-2}}$ to $3.0 \, {\rm rad \ m^{-2}}$ for thick components respectively), capturing the typical RM range where leakage occurs in LOFAR data \citep{lofar23}.
 We adopt a uniform prior to constraint the instrumental polarization.
 This method allows for the separation of intrinsic source polarization from instrumental artifacts, enhancing the accuracy and reliability of the resulting Faraday rotation measures and polarization parameters.